julelang/manual/src/responsiveness/expressions.md

 	x = [false, 2, 3, "foo"]
 }
 ```
 In the example above, the empty slice literal is valid.
 Because the compiler knows that the expression will be assigned to the variable `x`.
-For this reason, the empty literal does not need an element to understand which slice type it is, it can detect its type as `[]int` in a responsive way.
+For this reason, the empty literal does not need an element to understand which slice type it is; it can detect its type as `[]int` in a responsive way.

 In the following assignment, the values ​​`false` and `"foo"` will produce an error.
 This is because the compiler expects slice literal elements to be `int`, knowing that the type of slice must be `[]int`.
-So your compiler won't assume that this is a bool slice literal since the first value is bool in this case, it assumes the expected type.
+So your compiler won't assume that this is a bool slice literal, since the first value is a bool in this case, it assumes the expected type.

 ## Arrays

 Arrays are like slices.
 There is not much difference.
-It has a very similar syntax and the rules are the same.
+It has a very similar syntax, and the rules are the same.
 There are only some differences.
 Array and slice literals are declared the same way.
-By default your compiler tends to treat it as a slice literal.
-Therefore array literals must always be explicitly created for an array.
+By default, your compiler tends to treat it as a slice literal.
+Therefore, array literals must always be explicitly created for an array.
 So it's easy for your compiler to know what the literal type is.

-Array literal elements, just like slices, are checked according to target type and can be empty.
+Array literal elements, just like slices, are checked according to the target type and can be empty.

 For example:
 ```jule